ephread/Instructions/README.md

 import InstructionsAppExtensions
 ```

+> **Warning**
-⚠️ **Caution:** it's possible to import _Instructions_ in an app extension.
+> it's possible to import _Instructions_ in an app extension.
 However, you're at a high risk of rejection from the Apple Store.
-Uses of `UIApplication.sharedApplication()` are statically checked
-during compilation, but nothing prevents you from performing the calls at runtime.
-Fortunately, Xcode should warn you if you've mistakenly linked with a framework
-not suited for App Extensions.
+Uses of `UIApplication.sharedApplication()` are statically checked during compilation, but nothing prevents you from performing the calls at runtime.
+Fortunately, Xcode should warn you if you've mistakenly linked with a framework not suited for App Extensions.

 ## License